 - SILS is also not recommended in cases where a tumour is located too close to a major blood vessel or severe inflammation is diagnosed.

-While conventional laparoscopic can be offered to anybody in need, the recommendation of SILS by your doctor at Apollo Kondapur is dependent upon certain factors.
-These are related to your physical and medical history.
+While conventional laparoscopic surgery can be performed in all cases, the possibility of SILS in Kanpur depends on certain factors, related to your physical and medical history.
+Your doctor would recommend it if you are an eligible candidate.
 SILS may not be suitable for you in case:

-- You are obese and do not have a healthy physical state.
+- You are obese and are not in a healthy physical state.

 - You have been through multiple abdomen surgeries in the past.